UIL moves 6A Region I boys soccer tournament to Southlake Carroll

 The regional final will be 3 p.m.
 Saturday.

-Keller faces Marcus, 2 p.m.
+Keller faces Marcus at 2 p.m.
 Friday and Frenship takes on Carroll at 4:30 p.m.
 The regional final will be noon Saturday.

 Comments